Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 For the training the model I split the training dataset into training and validation dataset by allocating 20% of the data to the validation dataset.

-The [sklearn.model_selection.train_test_split] (https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) module was used for doing this split.
+The [sklearn.model_selection.train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) module was used for doing this split.
 Since its a binary classification problem I will use the following models to predict the classes.

  1 - Logistic regresion
- 2 - SVM
- 3 - Decision Trees / Random Forest
+ 2 - Decision Trees / Random Forest
- 4 - Neural network (Non parametric)
- 5 - knn
+ 3 - XGBoost

  After the final model is chosen, I will check the performance on Test Data.